Corning Ware Profile: P-4 Covered Baking Dish (1963)

 White / Just White

 * - Items with a golden brown Wheat pattern typically are prefixed with "W", so this piece is marked W-4, not P-4.
-This pattern was available at Bon Marche.
-It is not clear whether Wheat was exclusive to that retailer, but it is possible, as it seems that other stores did not advertise it.
-Wheat was available in 1969 & 1970, but exact starting and ending dates are not known.
+This pattern was available at Bon Marche, but it is not clear whether Wheat was exclusive to that retailer.
+It was produced during the 1960s & early 1970s.

 ** - This design consists of eight five-pointed stars of different sizes, the three largest stars within solid blue circles.
 If it has an official name, it is not known.
 Corning Ware in this pattern was distributed as a gift premium by the American Oil Company around 1971.